tomoki1207/japanizer-slack/README.md

-# Jpanize for Slack
+# Japanize for Slack
-japanize Slack UI
+Firefox Addon of japanize for Slack

 ## Inspired By